-c) In August 2018, the Company and its subsidiary were sued by an unrelated individual through the Central Intellectual Property and International Trade Court in a criminal case for infringement of copyright in literary works, seeking compensation of Baht 7.15 million, as well as future damages of approximately Baht 50,000 per month from the date of the lawsuit until the date on which the infringement of the copyright ceases.
-The court set a date of 25 March 2019 for preliminary examination.
+b) In August 2018, the Group was sued by an unrelated individual through the Central Intellectual Property and International Trade Court in a criminal case for infringement of copyright in literary works, seeking compensation of Baht 7 million.
+On 22 May 2019, the Central Intellectual Property and International Trade Court accepted the lawsuit against the Company, and is considering the case.

-The Company's and its subsidiary's management is confident that no significant losses will be incurred as a result of the lawsuit, and therefore no provision has been made for the contingent liabilities in its accounts.
+The Group's management is confident that no significant losses will be incurred as a result of the lawsuits, and therefore no provision has been made for the contingent liabilities in its accounts.

-31. Financial instruments
+32. Financial instruments

-31.1 Financial risk management
+32.1 Financial risk management

-The Company's and its subsidiaries' financial instruments, as defined under Thai Accounting Standard No.107 "Financial Instruments: Disclosure and Presentations", principally comprise cash and cash equivalents, current investments, trade and other receivables, loans, trade and other payables, short-term and long-term borrowings and financial lease liabilities.
+The Group's financial instruments, as defined under Thai Accounting Standard No.107 "Financial Instruments: Disclosure and Presentations", principally comprise cash and bank deposits, trade and other receivables, loans, trade and other payables, short-term and long-term borrowings.
 The financial risks associated with these financial instruments and how they are managed is described below.